Rmunene123/Novel-Nest/Pitch.md

 -   **GET** `/books/:id`: Fetch details of a specific book by ID.
 -   **POST** `/cart`: Add a book to the shopping cart.
 -   **DELETE** `/cart/:id`: Remove a book from the shopping cart.
+## conclusion
+The website will have a listing of books, each with detailed information such as title, author, genre, price, and description.
+The site allows users to examine book details, search for specific books, and filter books based on category or price range.
+The website will offer a smooth and interactive user experience, with no page reloads or redirects.